 For detailed information about the dashboard, click here.

-Step 2: Creating an instance
+Step 2: Creating a virtual machine

 This password can be reset by first stopping the Instance and then perform a Reset Password action.

 Step 3: Setting up firewall rules in an Isolated Network

 A Public IP need to be acquired from the available range of IPs.